-Home Addition Estimates
+Home Addition Cost Estimates in Phoenix, AZ

-Midrange vs. Upscale
+Midrange vs. Upscale Home Additions

 Master Suite Addition

 If you compare a home addition to a similar remodeling project, you can see a big difference in price.
 For example, you will pay about $50,000 to $60,000 for an upscale bathroom remodel, but you can expect to spend at least an extra $20,000 to $30,000 to the project if it is a home addition.
 The biggest difference is the need to create an entirely new structure from the ground up, in an area where nothing currently exists.
 You also may have to level the ground on your property and do excavation and foundation work to safely add onto your house in Phoenix without undermining its structural integrity.
 The process often includes hiring tradespeople to extend your electrical, plumbing and other mechanical systems, especially if you’re expanding a kitchen or adding a bathroom.

 What’s the ROI on a Home Addition?

-It is important to remember that this ties directly to the need for the addition and how it makes your home fit into the rest of the neighborhood.
+It is important to remember that evaluating ROI ties directly to the need for the addition and how it makes your home fit into the rest of the neighborhood.
 If a master suite or bathroom addition dramatically adds to your square footage or makes your home more competitive with other properties in the area, you can likely expect a better ROI.

 (The figures above are taken from the Remodeling 2020 Cost vs. Value Report [www.costvsvalue.com] for the Phoenix, AZ, area. © 2020 Hanley Wood Media Inc. You can download the complete data from the Remodeling 2020 Cost vs. Value Report free of charge at www.costvsvalue.com.)